Fundamental techniques in the study of parabolic subgroups of Artin groups: Tools to work with parabolic subgroups

-Spherical-type Artin groups had a very nice underlying structure called Garside structure.
+Spherical-type Artin groups have a very nice underlying structure called Garside structure.
 It has its origin in the solution to the word problem for braids \citep{Adyan,Garside,Elrifai} and it was first used for all spherical-type Artin groups in \citep{BrieskornSaito}.
-Later, \cite{DehornoyParis} isolated this properties into what we call now Garside groups.
+Later, \cite{DehornoyParis} isolated these properties into what we call now Garside groups.

 For a spherical-type Artin group $A$ with standard set of generators $S$ we need to consider the following elements and properties:

 \begin{itemize}

 \item The monoid $A^+$ of positive elements of $A$.